 School land and buildings are owned by the Diocese.
 As such, no money is received from the government to build or repair our schools.
 Each year, schools receive 50% of the per-student operating grant allocated to public schools.
 This does not cover any capital expenditures like computers, desks, etc.

-This is an historical issue.
-Education is a provincial jurisdiction and when Alta, Sask and Ont joined Canada, Catholic schools were publicly funded and have remained so to this day.
+This is a historical issue.
+Education is a provincial jurisdiction and when Alberta, Saskatchewan and Ontario joined Canada, Catholic schools were publicly funded and have remained so to this day.
 All other provinces have "partial" or "no" funding for Catholic schools.
 Thus the need for tuition fees for our schools.